-Summer School "Parliamentary Democracy in Europe"
+Summer Program "Parliamentary Democracy in Europe"

-LUISS School of Government and PADEMIA
+LUISS School of Government

-Rome, 11-15 July 2016
+Rome, 10-21 July 2017

-This intensive summer course is organised in cooperation with:
+This intensive summer course is organised in cooperation with

 - LUISS Centre for Parliamentary Studies, that undertakes multidisciplinary research initiatives concerning the organisation and activities of the Italian Senate and Chamber of Deputies, Regional Parliaments and the European Parliament.

-- SciencesPo - Centre d'études européennes, Founded in 2005, the Centre d'études européennes is one of the nine research centres of Sciences Po.
+- SciencesPo - Centre d'études européennes Founded in 2005, the Centre d'études européennes is one of the nine research centres of Sciences Po.
 Its scientific project rests on a multidisciplinary and transversal approach to policy and politics.
 Its principal fields of research unfold into three transversal axes: to understand the European construction and its impact, to grasp the policy/politics articulation, and to invest in methodological questions.

 Participants who are or have been affiliated to LUISS Guido Carli University will receive a discount of 10% on the fees.